-The incremental shuttle walking test (ISWT) was developed to simulate a cardiopulmonary exercise test using a field walking test.
+- The incremental shuttle walk test (ISWT) was developed to simulate a cardiopulmonary exercise test using a field walking test.

-Note: The ISWT is available from Dr Sally Singh, Department of Respiratory Medicine, Glenfield Hospital NHS Trust, Groby Road, Leicester LE3 9QP, UK or email: visit: http://www.leicestershospitals.nhs.uk/aboutus/departments-services/pulmonary-rehabilitation/for-health-professionals/incremental-shuttle-walk/ for further information on how to access..
+Note: The ISWT is available from Prof Sally Singh, Department of Respiratory Medicine, Glenfield Hospital NHS Trust, Groby Road, Leicester LE3 9QP, UK or email: visit: http://www.leicestershospitals.nhs.uk/aboutus/departments-services/pulmonary-rehabilitation/for-health-professionals/incremental-shuttle-walk/ for further information on how to access..

 - The patient is required to walk around two cones set 9 metres apart (so the final track is 10 metres) in time to a set of auditory beeps played on a CD.

 - Initially, the walking speed is very slow, but each minute the required walking speed progressively increases.

-- The number of shuttles (laps between the cones) is recorded.
+- The number of shuttles is recorded.
 Each shuttle represents a distance of ten metres (i.e each time the patient reaches a cone is 1 shuttle).

-- The results of the ISWT can be used to prescribe the intensity of walking exercise (see Exercise Training section).
+- The results of the ISWT can be used to prescribe the intensity of walking training (see Exercise Training section).

 Standardisation of the ISWT is very important for obtaining meaningful outcomes.

-The ISWT must be measured on two occasions to account for a learning effect.
+The ISWT must be measured on twice to account for a learning effect.
 Please note that: